-Home excavation projects can range in size from an entire basement, to a foundation for a garage or addition, to a small utility trench.
-Excavation may also be needed to create drainage space around your home’s foundation that addresses a basement prone to flooding.
-Whatever the project, as a homeowner you should know what an excavation is, as well as a few dos and don’ts for excavation projects.
+Home excavation projects can range in size from an entire basement to a foundation for a garage or addition, to a small utility trench.
+Another common excavation projects include creating drainage space around your home’s foundation to address a basement prone to flooding.
+Whatever the project, as a homeowner you should know what an excavation is, as well as a few excavation dos and don’ts for your project.

 What is an Excavation?